ItsMePaulo/tutoring/COS110/notes/introduction_to_classes.md

 Using const with getters.
 Forcefully tells the compiler that calling of the object is constant.
 Trying to change the calling objects data will throw a compiler error.

+<h2>Creating Classes</h2>
+To create a class you will need to create two separate files.
+A header file which is used to store the class deceleration is called a <i>class specification</i>
+file.
+The name of the specification file is usually the same as the name of the class. ie <b>Person.h</b> A header file contains all the member function headers (Function headers for that class) <br>
+The Second file you will need is a separate .cpp file called the <i>class implementation</i>
+file.
+This file also usually has the same name as the class.
+In this class you will implement all of the methods defined in the earlier header file.